 Change Your life, to save a life

 EMT care is the initial emergency responder level able to treat and transport patients.
-The Emergency Medical Technician course prepares the EMT student to provide prehospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
+The Emergency Medical Technician course prepares the EMT student to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.

-Areas of study include an introduction to emergency medical services systems, roles and responsibilities of EMTs, anatomy and physiology, airway management, assessment of the patient, medical emergencies, trauma, special considerations for working in the prehospital setting, and providing patient transportation.
+Areas of study include an introduction to emergency medical services systems, roles and responsibilities of EMT’s, anatomy and physiology, airway management, assessment of the patient, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.

 Class begins on a Thursday with orientation and issuing of ID tag, training material, uniforms, team assignments, room assignments and course overview.
 Days are usually scheduled for about 10 hours but times vary according to the training objectives for the day.

-Sign in is daily from 7:45-8:00 with class beginning at 8:00.
-A variety of training methods are utilized from day to day.
+We use a variety of training methods from day to day.
 Some days begin with an exercise, some with a quiz or test and others go right into a new topic.
-You can expect to spend time in lecture necessary to train concepts, terminology and test.
+You can expect to spend time in lecture necessary to training concepts, terminology and test.